aplteam/MarkAPL/Files/MarkAPL.md

 #### leanpubIconsUrl

-URL that defaults to `https://download.aplwiki.com/LeanPub/Images/`.
-That's where `MarkAPL` will try to find the icons used by the LeanPub extensions.
-If you want to use the LeanPub extensions and make it independent from an Internet connection you need to download the icons and put them somewhere local and then point with `leanpubIconsUrl` to that local folder.
+Retired with version 12.0.
+May exist but is ignored.
+Will be removed from this document in a future release.

+Prior to version 12.0 these icons were downloaded from the given host, but now the icons are injected into the document as SVGs, making it independent from an Internet connection.

 #### lineNumberOffset